Mihrişah Sultan Complex

-The Mihrişah Sultan Complex (Mihrişah Valide Sultan Külliyesi) is a külliye (Ottoman charitable foundation) founded by Mihrişah Sultan in the late 18th century.
+The Mihrişah Sultan Complex (Mihrişah Valide Sultan Külliyesi) is an Ottoman architectural complex and charitable foundation (külliye) founded by Mihrişah Sultan in the late 18th century.
 The complex is located next to the Eyüp Sultan Mosque complex in Istanbul, Turkey.
 The complex's largest component is an imaret (soup kitchen) which is notable for being one of the last imarets in Istanbul to still serve its original purpose.
 The rest of the complex is also notable for the founder's mausoleum and for its ornate street-facing sebil, all built in the Ottoman Baroque style.

-Description
+Historical background

+Construction of the complex took place between 1792 and 1796 and was commissioned by Mihrişah Sultan, the mother of Sultan Selim III.
+The complex is located next to the Eyüp Sultan Mosque in the Eyüp neighbourhood of Istanbul.
+Selim III's reign (1789–1807) saw renewed Ottoman dynastic interest in this area, as he was responsible for rebuilding the Eyüp Sultan Mosque between 1798 and 1800.